 2. Venice, Italy

-Another city that seems tailor-made for ghost stories and murder mysteries is Venice, with its dense warren of narrow alleys that sometimes dead-end on a canal that’s impossible to see until it’s almost too late.
-Add to that the smaller islands in the lagoon that served as mass graves during Venice’s many bouts with the plague (and one island that was once home to an insane asylum, now abandoned) and you’ve set the stage for a few sleepless nights.
+Another city that seems tailor-made for ghost stories and murder mysteries is Venice, with its dense warren of narrow alleys which sometimes dead-end on a canal impossible to see until it’s almost too late.
+Add to that the smaller islands in the lagoon that served as mass graves during Venice’s many bouts with the plague (and one island which was once home to an insane asylum, now abandoned) and you’ve set the stage for a few sleepless nights.

 4. Chicago, USA

 Chicago has seen its share of tragedies, from the devastating fire that tore through the city in 1871 to a maritime disaster that killed 800 people in 1915, to the corruption and crime carried out by gangsters like Al Capone in the 1920s.
-There are plenty of ghosts still haunting the Windy City, like the spirits of the more than 800 people who were killed in a fire at the Oriental Theatre in 1903 or even the ghosts of those slain as far back as the War of 1812 at the site of Fort Dearborn.
+Plenty of ghosts may still be haunting the Windy City, like the spirits of the more than 800 people who were killed in a fire at the Oriental Theatre in 1903, or the ghosts of those slain in the War of 1812 at the site of Fort Dearborn.

 5. Salem, USA

-Salem, Massachusetts has a long-standing reputation as a hotbed for sorcery – or at least that’s what the locals thought they were trying to get rid of with the infamous Salem Witch Trials in 1692.
-However misguided the townspeople were, their actions have led Salem to bill itself as a modern-day “Witch City,” with many tours available about the historic witch trials.
-Salem also offers a so-called “Haunted Passport” that’s good from October through April, encouraging visitors to come back after Halloween to see everything else the area is known for.
+Salem, Massachusetts has a long-standing reputation as a hotbed for sorcery — or at least that’s what the locals thought they were trying to get rid of with the infamous Salem Witch Trials in 1692.
+However misguided the townspeople were, their actions have led Salem to bill itself as a modern-day “Witch City,” with many tours available about the historic trials.
+Salem also offers a “Haunted Passport,” good from October through April, encouraging visitors to come back after Halloween to see everything else for which the area is known.

 6. London, England

 London offers sights for serious fright-seekers as well as those with weaker stomachs.
-If you’re not quite prepared to hear about real-life mass murderer Jack the Ripper (who was never caught) or the many who lost their heads (literally) in the Tower of London, then perhaps Madame Tussaud’s “Scream” exhibit or the sometimes-silly (but also kind of scary) London Dungeon is more your speed.
-Other haunted locations include the bookshop at 50 Berkeley Square, haunted by a girl who committed suicide there and whose ghost has scared a number of other people to death.
+If you’re not quite prepared to hear about real-life mass murderer Jack the Ripper (who was never caught) or the many who lost their heads (literally) in the Tower of London, then perhaps the Madame Tussauds “Chamber of Horrors” exhibit or the sometimes-silly (but also kind of scary) London Dungeon is more your speed.
+Or visit 50 Berkeley Square, haunted by a girl who committed suicide there and whose ghost has scared a number of other people to death.

 8. Orlando, USA

-A city that’s home to both Disney World and the Universal Orlando Resort hardly seems like the place that would be haunted, but it is.
-In addition to the haunted spots in downtown Orlando – like the Church Street Station and the Greenwood Cemetery, both of which have spurred ghost sightings – the city’s amusement parks are great places to spend Halloween.
+A city home to both Disney World and the Universal Orlando Resort hardly seems like a place that would be haunted.
+But in addition to haunted spots in downtown Orlando — like the Church Street Station and the Greenwood Cemetery, both of which have spurred ghost sightings — the city’s amusement parks are great places to spend Halloween.
 Universal holds their annual Halloween Horror Nights in September and October, and Disney World has the Haunted Mansion.
 Not only that, many claim to have seen ghosts around Disney in places besides the Haunted Mansion.